behnazkhoshnood/tadig-restaurant/README.md

   - #### Typography

-    - Roboto and Baloo Bhaina font are the main fonts used throughout the whole website with Sans Serif as the fallback font in a case for any reason the font isn't being imported into the site correctly.
+    - Siracha and Source Sans Pro font are the main fonts used throughout the whole website with Cursive and Sans Serif as the fallback font in a case for any reason the font isn't being imported into the site correctly.

   - #### Imagery and content